Euthanasia: Partially in favor of

 The Church of England accepts passive euthanasia under some circumstances, but is strongly against active euthanasia, and has led opposition against recent attempts to legalise it.
 The United Church of Canada accepts passive euthanasia under some circumstances, but is in general against active euthanasia, with growing acceptance now that active euthanasia has been partly legalised in Canada.
+The Waldensians take a liberal stance on euthanasia and allow the decision to lie with individuals.

 Islam

 Euthanasia is a complex issue in Islamic theology; however, in general it is considered contrary to Islamic law and holy texts.
 Among interpretations of the Qur'an and Hadith, the early termination of life is a crime, be it by suicide or helping one commit suicide.
 The various positions on the cessation of medical treatment are mixed and considered a different class of action than direct termination of life, especially if the patient is suffering.
 Suicide and euthanasia are both crimes in almost all Muslim majority countries.

 Judaism

 There is much debate on the topic of euthanasia in Judaic theology, ethics, and general opinion (especially in Israel and the United States).
 Passive euthanasia was declared legal by Israel's highest court under certain conditions and has reached some level of acceptance.
-Active euthanasia remains illegal, however the topic is actively under debate with no clear consensus through legal, ethical, theological and spiritual perspectives.
+Active euthanasia remains illegal; however, the topic is actively under debate with no clear consensus through legal, ethical, theological and spiritual perspectives.